lambdaclass/zksync-era/eigenda-integration.md

 ### Testing

-Modify the following flag in `core/lib/config/src/configs/da_dispatcher.rs`
+Modify the following flag in `core/lib/config/src/configs/da_dispatcher.rs` (then restart the server)

 ```rs
 pub const DEFAULT_USE_DUMMY_INCLUSION_DATA: bool = true;
 ```

 And with the server running on one terminal, you can run the server integration tests on a separate terminal with the following command:

 ```bash
 zk_supervisor test integration --chain eigen_da